ergodic-ai/odsc2025/README.md

 # ODSC 2025

-Content for ODSC East 2025!
+Content for ODSC West 2025!

 This package contains a taster for what we'll be releasing on causal discovery, inference and optimal actions.